airbytehq/glossary/content/term/data contract.md

 ---
-title: "What is Data Contract?"
+title: "What is a Data Contract?"
 tags:
 - data engineering
 ---